cou23001/TranslateApp/README.md

 2. Open the project in Android Studio
 3. Ensure you have the necessary Android SDK and Kotlin dependencies installed
 4. Build and run the app using the IDE or command line
+5. Add the local.properties file with API_KEY, API_URL and API_LOC information

 # Useful Websites